KiranGanji/satisheshwarblogs/content/articles/20241225_essentialskills.md

 **In my career spanning over two decades**, I came to realize that technical expertise was only one part of the puzzle when it came to professional growth.
 What truly made a difference was the ability to cultivate and apply essential skills that were versatile, repeatable, transferable, and impactful across both professional and personal domains.

-*In this article, my humble attempt is to highlight some of the skills that helped me shape my career journey.
+*In this article, I attempt to highlight some of the skills that helped me shape my career journey.
 I hope this also offers insights into how to think about choosing skills and leveraging them to your advantage.*

 ---